-This is where things get a bit more complex!
-Instead of theory, here is a simple example.
+This is where things get a bit more complex so we explain here by a simple example:

 Suppose a software company has a debtor book of £350,000 against which the Royal Bank has provided factoring facility of £250,000 and an overdraft of £20,000.
 The company has £50,000 of fixed assets and 15 people.
 It owes £100,000 to tax and trade creditors.
 It loses a big client and enters liquidation.
 The debtor book would be collected (usually by lender and directors who have provided personal guarantees).
 BUT debtors don't always get recovered in full, of course!

 After insolvency costs, a total of £250,000 is collected in from debtors.
 The business is sold to a buyer for £30,000 goodwill and £25,000 for the assets like work in progress, PCs, equipment etc but not debtors.
 So a total of £305,000 is available.

 The bank, as a FIXED and FLOATING charge holder would be paid out as follows; Debtor proceeds of £200,000 go to pay the fixed charge off.
 The Goodwill element is also a fixed charge "collection" and is paid to the bank as well.
 Thus, the bank has a shortfall of £20,000 on the fixed charge.

 There are arrears of staff salaries and holiday pay of £20,000.
 That is paid next, to the ex-staff from the £25,000 received for the assets and the tax man is owed £50,000 as preferential.
 That leaves nothing available for the bank under the floating charge collection.
 It is still owed £20,000 under the fixed charge and also the overdraft of £20,000 remains.

 In this very simple example the bank would lose c£40,000.
 The preferential (staff) creditors are paid in full and unsecured creditors get nothing.

 Insolvency ranking – prefer to see a picture flowchart (click here)?